Where the Streets Have No Name (I Can't Take My Eyes Off You): Background and content

-Critical reception
+Reception and legacy

+Following the release of the single, U2 joked, "What have we done to deserve this?", referring to a Pet Shop Boys song.
+Tennant mentioned to The People in 2002 that he had "managed at long last to patch things up with Bono" after meeting him at one of Elton John's homes in the south of France.

+James Brown from NME said, "Here they shake out the old U2 blanket and give it a good beating, splashing in some music hall camp, and a finale of fuzzy hard rock guitar.
+This is cool, happy music, no-one else take the piss quite so shockingly."
 Nick Duerden from Record Mirror wrote, "A bizarre mixture of two completely different songs, on paper it reads like a painful nightmare.
 But on record, it gels rather well.
 Neil and Chris' Hi-NRG treatment of both tracks run ridiculously smoothly with added eloquence, forcing even the Boys' detractors to give credit where it's due.
 Carry on camping."

 Live performances and recordings

 To date, the Pet Shop Boys have performed the song live on six of their tours.
-The song was included in the main set list for 1991's Performance Tour and a recording of this from the Birmingham NEC in June 1991 was released on the VHS (and later DVD) Performance.
-The VHS performance of the song omits the Frankie Valli section due to a publishing issue, although the complete soundtrack was later restored to the DVD version in 2004.
-The song was also later performed sometimes on the 1994 Discovery tour, the 2002 Release tour, the 2004 Summer/Fall shows and the 2006 Cubism tour, of which a performance filmed in Mexico City on 14 November of the same year was included on the 2007 DVD Cubism.
-The song is performed in the current Dreamworld tour (2022).
+The song was included in the main set list for 1991's Performance tour; a recording from the Birmingham NEC in June 1991 was released on the video Performance.
+The VHS edition of the concert omitted the "Can't Take My Eyes Off You" section due to a publishing issue, but the complete soundtrack was later restored to the DVD version in 2004.

+The song was performed at some shows of the 1994 Discovery tour, though not the show in Rio de Janeiro released on Discovery: Live in Rio 1994.
+It also appeared on the 2002 Release Tour, the 2004 summer/fall shows and the 2006 Fundamental Tour, of which a performance filmed in Mexico City on 14 November was included on the 2007 DVD Cubism.
+Most recently, it was performed on the 2022–24 Dreamworld: The Greatest Hits Live tour.